Kellie Coffey

 Kellie Ann Coffey (born April 22, 1971) is an American country music artist.
-She made her debut in 2002 with the release of her single "When You Lie Next to Me", a Top 10 hit on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+She made her debut in 2002 with the release of her single "When You Lie Next to Me", a top-ten hit on the Billboard Hot Country Singles & Tracks chart.
 Her debut album, also titled When You Lie Next to Me, was released the same year on BNA Records, and in 2003, Coffey won the Top New Female Vocalist award from the Academy of Country Music.
 She was inducted into the Oklahoma Music Hall of Fame in 2018.

 Biography

+Early life and education

 Kellie Coffey was born April 22, 1971, in Moore, Oklahoma.
 She became a regular singer after performing on the Oklahoma Opry at age nine, graduated from Westmoore High School in Moore in 1989, and participated in various musicals while attending the University of Oklahoma.

+Early career

 Later on, she moved to Los Angeles, California, where she lived in a friend's apartment.
-At the same time, she sang demos, as well as music used by The Walt Disney Company and the television show Walker, Texas Ranger.
+At the same time, she sang demos, as well as music used on the television show Walker, Texas Ranger.
 She also sang backing vocals for Barbra Streisand at a Las Vegas show.

+Disney

+In the late 1990s and early 2000s, Coffey performed on the soundtracks of several live entertainment shows and promotional campaigns at The Walt Disney Company's theme parks.
+Her credits include: